clrobert/alpha_beta_pruning/README.md

 Minimax algorithm with alpha-beta pruning on tic-tac-toe

-1. Run through calculate utility function and all subfunctions.
++ Run through calculate utility function and all subfunctions.
-2.

 + Need to create the utility function based on past moves + future moves
-+ Need individual branches to be calculated based on type of decision
-+ pushing strategy updated!
++ AB pruning